0x1h/Kesha-Bot/README.md

 ## What Kesha bot can do

-it is still under development process bit here is what it can yet

 * chat with Kesha's AI
 * get info and Spotify URL of each Kesha's album
 * track google photos *[very slow, because it web scraps]*